junxit/us-congress-bills-111/metadata.md

 - 2010-06-21 — Introduced in Senate
 - 2010-06-21 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S5207-5211)
 - 2010-06-21 — Sponsor introductory remarks on measure.
 (CR S5206-5207)
+- 2010-06-24 — Committee on Energy and Natural Resources.
+Hearings held.
+- 2010-06-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2010-07-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-236.
+- 2010-07-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-236.
+- 2010-07-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 492.